hurley87/irl-protocol/lazerTutorial/profiles.md

 Use this profile when:

-- Working with complex contracts
+- working with complex contracts
-- Need to use the via-IR pipeline
+- need to use the via-IR pipeline
-- Dealing with large contract sizes
+- dealing with large contract sizes

 ### FFI Profile